Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 .. figure:: images/luminadesktopplugin5.png

-:numref:`Figure %s: Note Pad <luminadesktopplugin5>`

-"Keep simple text notes on your desktop"
+:numref:`Figure %s: Note Pad <luminadesktopplugin5>` is a simple plugin which adds a simple text creation widget to the desktop.
+The user needs to create a new note before they can type a message.
+The notes are saved by default in the "Notes" folder.

 .. _RSS Reader: